-Editor's Note: This blog was originally published in December of 2019 but has been updated for accuracy.
+Editor's Note: This blog was originally published in December of 2019 but has been updated for accuracy. .

 Karl D. Swartzel Jr. of Bell Labs filed a patent for the “summing amplifier” in 1941.
-Originally, the device was used to perform mathematical operations in analog computers.
+Originally, the device was used to perform mathematical operations on analog computers.
 Thus, the component earned the “operational” part of its name.

 Today, op amps are the building blocks of many modern analog electronic circuits.
 The devices still perform complex mathematical operations like integration and differentiation.
-However, thanks to their low cost, optimal performance, and widespread availability, these versatile components are used in a myriad of consumer, industrial, and scientific applications.
+However, thanks to their low cost, optimal performance, and widespread availability, these versatile components are used in myriad consumer, industrial, and scientific applications.